pmean/build-website/text/06/RecallBias.md

 > sometimes it is a minor concern and sometimes it is a serious problem.
 >
 > I would be especially concerned about recall bias if you are asking
 > about things that most people forget.
-So if you\'re asking about major
+So if you're asking about major
-> surgery, that\'s something that pretty much everyone remembers, so
+> surgery, that's something that pretty much everyone remembers, so
 > there is little risk for recall bias.
 Dietary studies are trickier
-> because who can remember exactly what foods they ate last week (I\'m
+> because who can remember exactly what foods they ate last week (I'm
 > not even sure I remember what I ate last night).
 >
 > Subjectivity is also an important issue.
 If different people are